 The activities of 4 and 5 are contained in a single bifunctional enzyme encoded by the UMPS gene

 Synthesis of UMP from carbamoyl phosphate.
 Carbamoyl phosphate utilized in pyrimidine nucleotide synthesis differs from that synthesized in the urea cycle; it is synthesized from glutamine instead of ammonia and is synthesized in the cytosol.
-The reaction is catalyzed by carbamoyl phosphate synthetase II (CPS-II).
-Subsequently carbamoyl phosphate is incorporated into the pyrimidine nucleotide biosynthesis pathway through the action of aspartate transcarbamoylase, ATCase (enzyme #1) which is the rate limiting step in pyrimidine biosynthesis.
-Following completion of UMP synthesis it can be phosphorylated to UTP and utilized as a substrate for CTP synthase for the synthesis of CTP.
-Uridine nucleotides are also the precursors for de novo synthesis of the thymine nucleotides.
+The reaction is catalyzed by the carbamoyl phosphate synthetase II (CPS-II) activity of CAD.
+Subsequently carbamoyl phosphate is incorporated into the pyrimidine nucleotide biosynthesis pathway through the action of the aspartate transcarbamoylase (ATCase) activity of CAD (identified as #1).
+The activities of CAD constitute the rate-limiting steps of pyrimidine nucleotide biosynthesis.
 Place mouse over green intermediate names to see structure.

 The salvage pathway to dTTP synthesis involves the enzyme thymidine kinase which can use either thymidine or deoxyuridine as substrate: